miairene/miairene.github.io/_projects/queenmaker.md

 ---
-title: Queenmaker: The Making of an It Girl
+title: "Queenmaker: The Making of an It Girl"
 card_pic: 'queenmaker1.png'
 images:
     - 'queenmaker2.png'